Robert A. Levine: Life and career

-Levine has been recognized in many ways for his contributions to social and psychological anthropology and to the understanding of child development.
+Levine was recognized in many ways for his contributions to social and psychological anthropology and to the understanding of child development.
 He was named to the U.S. National Academy of Education in 1979 and the American Academy of Arts and Sciences in 1989.
 In 1980, he was elected president of the Society for Psychological Anthropology, and in 1997 he received the SPA's Lifetime Achievement Award.